cap-js-community/mtx-tool/docs/user-authentication/index.md

 privileges that particular user has.
 In order to achieve this:

 - Ask for the user's subdomain.
 In our example it will be `skyfin-company`.
-- Run `mtx uaap 123 skyfin-company`, i.e., use a made up passcode.
+- Run `mtx uaap 123 skyfin-company`, i.e. use a made up passcode.
 - MTX Tool will tell you the correct, landscape-dependent UAA url, which the user should use to get their one-time passcode.
 In our example it is `https://skyfin-company.authentication.sap.hana.ondemand.com/passcode`.
 - Using the user's one-time passcode run `mtx uaap vjcOkwoVFL4ig17YIebYJYgKODSK6rsL skyfin-company --decode`.